 2. The white-tailed bumblebee is quite similar but as the name suggests, the tail is white, and the yellow stripes a paler, more lemony yellow.
 Once you have those 2 sorted it gets easier.

 3. Look out for the garden bumblebee, like the white-tailed but with 3 yellow stripes and an enormously long tongue, half the length of its own body, that it uses to suck nectar from deep flowers that other bumblebees cannot reach.

 4. The red-tailed bumblebee is a piece of cake – velvety black with a bright red bottom.

 5. Then there is the common carder bumblebee – a drab gingery brown all over.

 6. The early bumblebee is a sweet little bumblebee, smaller than the others, with 2 yellow stripes and a rusty red bottom.

 7. Finally, the tree bumblebee, chestnut brown at the front, black in the middle, with a white bottom.
 Unlike the others, it likes to nest in holes in trees, hence the name.

 Take your time.
 There is no rush.
 The bees will be with us now until the end of summer.
 Move slowly and you can get very close to them – they are very docile and will never sting so long as you don’t grab them in your hand.

 Dave Goulson is Professor of Biology at the University of Sussex.
 He is author of A Sting in the Tale and A Buzz in the Meadow, both published by Vintage.
 Read Prof Goulson's own list of best flowers for bees.

-This article was first published by the The Big Issue.
+A version of this article was first published by the The Big Issue.